Rural policy in Finland

 Rural policy aims for a vibrant and prosperous countryside which takes full advantage of its resources.
 Rural areas are an integral element of the Finnish society and our success as a nation.

-The broad and the narrow - Finnish rural policy system
+The comprehensive and the targeted - Finnish rural policy system

 To benefit from the strengths of the countryside we must have vibrant rural communities with functioning infrastructure and services.
 The key objective of the rural policy is to promote the viability of the rural areas and the wellbeing of the people living there.

-Finnish rural policy can be divided into a broad (or comprehensive) and narrow (or focused) rural policy.
+Finnish rural policy can be divided into comprehensive (or broad) and targeted (or narrow) rural policy.

-The broad (or comprehensive) rural policy is a practice according to which the rural areas and their residents should be taken into account in all actions in the society and different administrative branches.
+The comprehensive (or broad) rural policy is a practice according to which the rural areas and their residents should be taken into account in all actions in the society and different administrative branches.

-The narrow (or focused) rural policy means the practical instruments employed by the government and society to develop the countryside – such as project funding for rural development.
+The targeted (or narrow) rural policy means the practical instruments employed by the government and society to develop the countryside – such as project funding for rural development.

 The rural policy is coordinated by the Rural Policy Council, appointed by the Government.